iitis/DatagenCopulaBased.jl/README.md

 ```

-To change a chosen marginals subset `ind` of multivariate Gaussian distributed data `x` by means of Frechet maximal sub-copula:
+To change the chosen marginals subset list in `ind` of the multivariate Gaussian distributed data `x` by means of the Frechet maximal copula run:

 ```julia
 julia> gcop2frechet(x::Matrix{Float64}, ind::Vector{Int}; naive::Bool = false)
 ```
-all univariate marginal distributions are Gaussian and unaffected by a transformation.
+all univariate marginal distributions are Gaussian as they are unaffected by the transformation.
+The keyword `naive` means naive resampling if true.

 ```julia